ddrieck/golden-hour/README.md

 ##### Where are the logs?

 When it is run by `cron`, by default `golden-hour` will send logs to syslog.
 You can monitor them with `tail -F /var/log/syslog`.
+Default logging is `INFO`.

 ##### Gotchas: